jhansiKaranam64/Fashion-Recommendation/README.md

 3) Removing any special characters, punctuation, or HTML tags from the text data.
 4) Converting the text to lowercase to ensure consistent processing.

+ Feature Extraction

+Convert the preprocessed text descriptions into numerical features that can be used by the machine learning model.One common approach is to use TF-IDF (Term Frequency-Inverse Document Frequency) to represent each clothing item description as a vector of numerical features.Alternatively, you can use pre-trained word embeddings like Word2Vec or GloVe to represent the text as dense vector representations.

+Model Selection

+Choose a suitable machine learning model for the task.For text similarity tasks, you can use cosine similarity or a nearest neighbor algorithm such as k-Nearest Neighbors (k-NN).Another option is to use more advanced models like Siamese Networks or BERT (Bidirectional Encoder Representations from Transformers) for better performance.

+Ranking

+Once your model is trained, you can use it to predict the most similar items for a given clothing description.Calculate the similarity scores between the input description and all the items in your dataset using the chosen similarity measure (e.g., cosine similarity).Rank the items based on their similarity scores to generate a ranked list.

+Link Retrieval

+Retrieve the links associated with the top-ranked items from your dataset.Return the ranked list of links as the output of your model.

+Deployment

+Deploy your machine learning model as a service or integrate it into an application where users can input their clothing item descriptions and receive the ranked list of links to similar items.